-Depending on the settings of your F-Secure security product, it will either automatically delete, quarantine or rename the suspect file, or ask you for a desired action.
+Based on the settings of your F-Secure security product, it will either move the file to the quarantine where it cannot spread or cause harm, or remove it.

-The NjW0rm worm can spread via malicious file attachments to spear phishing e-mail messages, though it is more notable for spreading via infected removable drives, on which the malicious components are hidden and the only visible presence is a specially crafted shortcut .LNK file (which is detected as Worm:W32/NjW0rm).
+The NjW0rm worm can spread via malicious file attachments to spear phishing email messages, though it is more notable for spreading via infected removable drives, on which the malicious components are hidden and the only visible presence is a specially crafted shortcut .LNK file (which is detected as Worm:W32/NjW0rm).
 If the user plugs in the infected drive and clicks the LNK file, the worm's malicious file is launched.

 Once NjW0rm is active on a machine, it can serve as a backdoor.
 Among other actions, the malware can steal passwords (including reportedly from No-IPs dynamic DNS service), contact a remote command and control (C&C) server and execute instructions from the remote attacker and update its own configuration.